 Application Architecture (or Solution Architecture, SA) can be modelled with the same set of ArchiMate diagram types as other levels of architecture (Enterprise- and Domain levels).

-Application architecture can be depicted with small subset of ArchiMate elements: Application Component, Application Service and Application Interface.
-Relationships between those elements can be modelled with ArchiMate few relationships as follows: structural relationships (Composition, Assignment, Realization), dependency relationships (Serving, Access) and dynamic relationships (Triggering, Flow).
+Application architecture can be modelled with a small subset of ArchiMate elements as follows: Application Component, Application Service and Application Interface.
+Relationships between those elements can be modelled with ArchiMate relationships as follows: structural relationships (Composition, Assignment, Realization), dependency relationships (Serving, Access) and dynamic relationships (Triggering, Flow).

 Application Architecture Overview – the Context (Layered View)